 Commissioning activity

 At the time of the research, CCGs had not taken formal responsibility for commissioning and contracting.
-Unlike all previous manifestations of clinically-led commissioning, CCGs would ultimately be given full responsibility for virtually the entire commissioning budget with the exception of primary care.
+Unlike all previous manifestations of GP-led commissioning, CCGs would ultimately be given full responsibility for virtually the entire commissioning budget with the exception of primary care.
 Respondents in our case study sites were very much aware of the implications of this, and of the challenges ahead:

 ‘There is no longer going to be a PCT to pick up the pieces.
 We are going to have to hold each other to account (localities and GPs) and work hard at this.
 Localities need to own contracts.
 We have to look at financial credibility.
 We have an overall limit and only have the small transitional fund to fall back on.
 We need to be on top of things from quarter one and decided how we are going to monitor things.’
 (Extract from field notes executive meeting March 2012 M30)